nvpro-samples/vk_denoise_dlssrr/README.md

 with `_D` to refer to the DLSS_RR functions.
 The functions without the prefix actually only apply to DLSS, which is the older supersampling-antialising solution.
 Sometimes the DLSS-RR feature is also referred to by just "RayReconstruction".

-The two wrapper classes don't cover all functionality DLSS-RR can offer (refer to the [*DLSS_RR Integration Guide*](https://github.com/NVIDIA/DLSS/blob/af199869c51cf2d71cc64d3db5064788ff38eb02/doc/DLSS-RR%20Integration%20Guide%20API.pdf) to learn about additional guide buffers and settings), but are small enough to be quickly adopted and modified for your own needs.
+The two wrapper classes don't cover all functionality DLSS-RR can offer (refer to the [*DLSS-RR Integration Guide*](https://github.com/NVIDIA/DLSS/blob/af199869c51cf2d71cc64d3db5064788ff38eb02/doc/DLSS-RR%20Integration%20Guide%20API.pdf) to learn about additional guide buffers and settings), but are small enough to be quickly adopted and modified for your own needs.
 Beware that the DLSS Integration Guide is thought to be addendum to the [*DLSS Programming Guide*](https://github.com/NVIDIA/DLSS/blob/af199869c51cf2d71cc64d3db5064788ff38eb02/doc/DLSS_Programming_Guide_Release.pdf)

 Features not covered in this sample
 * Providing more optional guide buffers besides the `RESOURCE_SPECULAR_HITDISTANCE`
-* Usage of hardware depth buffer formats (`VK_FORMAT_D24_UNORM_S8_UINT` and the like)
+* Usage of 'hardware depth buffer' depth encoding in NDC coordinates ```math P.z / P.w ```
 * multi-GPU support

 ## DLSS-RR input textures

-DLSSWWrapper takes a number of textures ('resources' in DLSS_RR lingo) to forward to DLSS_RR later on.
+The DlssRR class takes a number of textures ('resources' in DLSS-RR lingo) to forward to DLSS-RR later on.
 Here is a description of what data each resource represents.
-Refer to the *DLSS_RR Integration Guide* for further information on each resource.
+Refer to the *DLSS-RR Integration Guide* for further information on each resource.

 * `RESOURCE_COLOR_IN`: this texture contains the noisy input image to the denoiser.
 In this sample, its the output of the pathtracer.
 * `RESOURCE_COLOR_OUT`: this is the output texture of the denoiser, upscaled to output size
 * `RESOURCE_DIFFUSE_ALBEDO`: this texture contains the diffuse albedo
 * `RESOURCE_SPECULAR_ALBEDO`: this texture contains the specular reflectance for the current point of view, integrated over the surface's hemisphere.
-The DLSS_RR SDK contains a formula for computing an approximation of this term.
+The DLSS-RR SDK contains a formula for computing an approximation of this term.
 * `RESOURCE_NORMALROUGHNESS`: normal and material roughness packed into a 4D vector.
-The normal vector should be between [-1..1] and roughness in linear space.
+The normal vector should be between [-1..1] and roughness is linear.
 * `RESOURCE_MOTIONVECTOR`: this texture contains screenspace 2D vectors, pointing from the current pixel position back to "where this pixel was in the last frame"
 * `RESOURCE_LINEARDEPTH`: this is the linear depth of the primary hit position in camera space.
-For example, `float z = (worldToView * hitPosition).z` yields the desired value.
+For example, ```math float z = -(worldToView * hitPosition).z``` yields the desired value.
 * `RESOURCE_SPECULAR_HITDISTANCE`: this texture contains the distance from the primary hit surface to the first secondary hit.
 This is an optional guide buffer; complementary to specular motion vectors.
 Providing specular motion vectors is superior.

 With the exception of `RESOURCE_COLOR_OUT`, all input buffers are presented in the (smaller) render resolution.
 `RESOURCE_COLOR_OUT` has the desired output resolution.
 In addition, the pathtracer will produce jittered primary samples.
-DLSS_RR will take care of the upscaling and compensate for the jitter during the denoising process.
+DLSS-RR will take care of the upscaling and compensate for the jitter during the denoising process.

 ## DLSS-RR Tips & Tricks